Vintage Easter Postcard Door Sign [ How-To ]

 Step 2: Prepare your Surface and Image

-Remember that whatever color is on your surface is what will show through you transferred image in all the spots that are white or have no graphic.
-In order to keep my angel picture nice and bright, I painted the board with a quick coat of Fusion Mineral Paint in Champlain (a nice, creamy white) so the white color would show through rather than the brown wood.
+To maintain the bright colors of my angel picture, I painted the board with a quick coat of Fusion Mineral Paint in Champlain (a creamy white), so the white color would show through rather than the brown wood.

 You also want to carefully tear along the edge of your image.
 Tearing, rather than cutting, helps the transferred image blend more into your surface once finished.

-I like to make a pencil mark on the bottom and top line of my image, so when I am placing it onto the surface I can make sure it’s not crooked.
+I like to make a pencil mark on the bottom and top line of my image, so when I am placing it onto the surface, I can make sure it’s not crooked.

 Step 3: Apply Fusion Transfer Gel